isomerpages/cris-scri-symposium/index.md

   - infopic:
       title: CME / CPE Points
       id: infopic
-      description: CME and CPE points approved.
-Participants can receive up to 8 CME points for attending the full 2 days.
-CPE points details will be announced soon.
+      description: CME and CPE (for nurses only) are pending for approval.
+More information will be released when closer to date.
       button: Register Now
       url: /register/
       image: /images/SCRIDAY1_128.jpg